Galygious/GalyWhisper/README.md

 ### Building from Source

 This prototype can be built with Go.
-Real functionality requires additional dependencies such as whisper.cpp and PortAudio.
+Real functionality requires additional dependencies, such as whisper.cpp and PortAudio.

 ```bash
 # Build for Windows